Are Airsoft Guns Legal in NYC?

 - Every person to whom a license shall be granted to sell, possess and deliver the instruments described in this subdivision shall pay therefor an annual fee of ten dollars.

 Therefore, if you are in New York City with a BB gun, airsoft pistol, or any other pistol that uses air to propel the projectile, you can be arrested and charged with violating New York City Administrative Code.
+If you are facing charges in NYC for possession of an airgun, contact us for a free consultation.
+We routinely handle air gun cases and know how to get great outcomes.

-Furthermore, if your airsoft gun does not have bright neon coloring on it and therefore appears as a real weapon, you can further be charged with possessing an imitation weapon.
+Furthermore, if your airsoft gun does not have bright neon coloring on it and therefore appears as a real weapon, you can also be charged with possessing an imitation weapon.
 That offense is a misdemeanor under New York City Administrative Code.

 To be clear, the New York City Administrative Code only applies to the five boroughs of New York City.
 Therefore, you can legally possess an airsoft gun or other air pistol in New York State outside of New York City because the New York State Penal Law does not prohibit the possession of air pistols.